-Adaptive capacity is low on the western side of the Reservation, and high on the eastern side.
-Adaptive capacity depends on the quality of the habitat, human land use impacts, and other factors.
+Adaptive capacity is low, though it depends on the quality of the habitat, human land use impacts, and other factors.
 It may vary from place to place.

-Vulnerability is high on the western side of the Reservation, and it is low on the eastern side.
+Vulnerability is high on the western side of the Blackfeet Nation, and it is low on the eastern side.
 Vulnerability will depend on species-level tolerance for the changes.

-The estimated risk is high on the western side of the Reservation, and low to medium on the eastern side.
+The estimated risk is high on the western side of the Blackfeet Nation, and low to medium on the eastern side.